 Take an extra moment to prepare your recycling before you toss it in the bin!

 Washington State Ferries (WSF) accepts vehicle reservations for some routes in the San Juans.
 We strongly encourage ferry reservations!
 If you do not make it to your campsite because you did not make a ferry reservation, we cannot refund your park fees!

 Off-Season Campsite Closures

-During winter and spring, some campsites may be closed by park staff, due to wetness.
+During winter and spring, some campsites may be closed by park staff, due to wetness or other reasons.
 We wish to preserve the quality of all campsites and we want you to have a pleasant experience.
 Sites will reopen when conditions allow.